 If you are unsure of how to start a collaboration with your local community organizations, that's ok!
 Start by calling some of the organizations in your area and scheduling informal conversations to brainstorm ideas on ways that you can support each other.
 You may be surprised at how quickly the ideas start coming to you!

-For more information, see the hotlinks section of this article, which includes a list of organizations working on behalf of different immigrant communities around the country.
+For more information, see the hotlinks section of this article, which includes a list of organizations working on behalf of different immigrant communities around the country, as well as organizations focused on the community schools model.

 Hot links